-Non-municipal landfills and farm fills are required to comply with regional policies and plans made under the Resource Management Act 1991.
-For most of the time series, these facilities were not required to monitor and report the waste they accept, or to pay the waste levy or to participate in the NZ ETS.
-The waste levy has been expanded over time and, since 1 July 2022, includes non-municipal landfills.
+Non-municipal landfills and farm fills are required to comply with regional policies and plans under the Resource Management Act 1991.
+Historically, these facilities were not required to monitor or report the waste they accepted, nor were they required to pay the waste levy or participate in the NZ ETS.
+However, since July 2022, non-municipal landfills have been included in the waste levy system.

-In 2022, the Solid waste disposal source category contributed 2,840.6 kt CO2-e (81.3 per cent) of total emissions from the Waste sector.
-Emissions from Solid waste disposal in 2022 were 868.2 kt CO2-e (23.4 per cent) below the 1990 level of 3,708.8 kt CO2-e.
+In 2023, the Solid waste disposal source category contributed 2,256.8 kt CO2-e (77.4 per cent) of total emissions from the Waste sector.
+Emissions from Solid waste disposal in 2023 were 373.7 kt CO2-e (14.2 per cent) below the 1990 level of 2,630.4 kt CO2-e.
 While there is year-to-year variation, this net decrease is the result of two trends.
-First, population and economic growth have driven ongoing increases in the total and per capita amount of municipal waste generated.
+First, population and economic growth have driven ongoing increases in the total amount of municipal waste generated.
 Secondly, changing composition over time and improved landfill management practices, particularly LFG recovery, have offset this increase, resulting in emissions peaking in 2002.

-Methane emissions from Solid waste disposal were identified as a key category in the 2022 level assessment and trend assessment.
+Methane emissions from Solid waste disposal were identified as a key category in the 2023 level assessment and trend assessment.